 - The launch comes four months after Haven, a joint healthcare venture backed by Amazon, Berkshire Hathaway and the bank, announced it was suspending operations after three years.

-Morgan Health stands as somewhat of a spiritual successor to Haven, said Dan Mendelson, the health consultant JPMorgan hired to lead Morgan Health.
+Morgan Health stands as somewhat of a successor in spirit to Haven, said Dan Mendelson, the health consultant JPMorgan hired to lead Morgan Health.

 "Haven helped us focus on digital tools and analytics that will really be core to a lot of the things that we will be deploying and experimenting with," Mendelson told the Financial Times.